rediska-ua/lab_piis_second/README.md

-# Second laboratory work on projecting of intelectual systems
+# The second laboratory work on the design of intelligent systems